ashhadulislam/augmentdatalib_docs/_build/html/_sources/index.rst.txt

 Input Parameters
 ----------------

 - data is the array like input of data, last column of data is class label
 - k is number of neighbors, it should be bigger or equal to 1
 - class_ind is the value of data that needs to be augmented.
 For example, if the class labels are 0 or 1 and the datapoints for 0 need to be upsampled, class_ind=0
 - N is the number of Datapoints that needs to be added
 - randmx will be a value between 0 and 1, inclusive. smaller the randmx, closer is the data to each original data. randmx, uniform[0,randmx], ; randmx<=1
+- dist_percent is the threshold distance bwtween a point and its kth nearest neighbor to decide whether the point will be used for the generation of the synthetic point.